 At the start of the game we meet a cheery female guard named May who proceeds to give you the grand tour of the prison and introduce the key inmates for the game: also all female.
 I could go in-depth here but you’ve seen their personalities in pretty much every harem anime that has ever existed.
 Yeah, for the majority of the first part of the game, it sets itself up as a typical harem romp and Luke’s haplessness is less a threat to his life and more symptomatic of the generic harem protagonist.
 The problem with that is that while it sticks to harem convention and characters, it really wants its gritty prison story as well.

 Throughout the campy introductory sequence, there are bits of dialogue sprinkled in to remind you that yes; these girls are actually dangerous.
 This especially hits home when Luke is told while touring the cafeteria not to allow any inmates out with plastic utensils because they could make weapons out of them.
 This moment is immediately offset with Luke being a moron, but it has the side effect of dosing this hazy harem wannabee with the reality of death.
 In a high school setting, Luke’s haplessness could lead to him getting embarrassed at the absolute worst.
-In PRISON, his haplessness can lead to him getting killed.
+In PRISON, his haplessness can get him killed.

 That moment is accentuated when the inmates capture Luke to apparently rape him.
 It’s a moment led up to with attempted jumps scares and diving fully into the darker tone the synopsis hints at, but that small bit of buildup leads to a scene that falls completely flat.
 I don’t know whether that is due to the wasted buildup or that this wasn’t just leading to some fake out in order to reveal the actual master plan at work.
 Regardless, the power comes back on and the girls shove him out of their cell before they can do whatever they were planning on doing to him.
 Since he is so milquetoast, they are able to intimidate him into silence.
 From there, you’re allowed to interact with each of the women in question during Luke’s day-to-day: a process that, again, bounces between two completely different stories in a wild attempt to merge the two.